 Although qualifications aren’t regulated in the cannabis industry, prospective candidates can improve their chances by attending budtender schools.
 Students can also enroll in various educational institutions to gain a budtender certification.

 The exact permit requirements depend on the individual states you live in and the dispensary itself.
 In most cases, however, a high school diploma should suffice.
 For instance, if you want to get hired as a budtender in Oregon, you should obtain a Marijuana Work Permit from OLCC.
-Budtenders in Colorado will have to obtain their MED badge to become a licensed Budtenders.
+Budtenders in Colorado will have to obtain their MED badge to become licensed Budtenders.

 You can learn more about MED badges here.